flashbots/suave-specs/specs/rigil/mevm.md

 ##  Precompile Call Authorization
 `checkIsPrecompileCallAllowed` implements the access control functionality.
 It validates whether a precompile and associated callers are authorized to access specific data.
 Key security functionality is as follows:

-1. **Universal Access**: If data allows the "any peeker", the function searches the `CallerStack` for a caller different from the precompile, granting access upon finding one.
+1. **Universal Access**: If a `ConfidentialComputeRequest` allows "any peeker", the function searches the `CallerStack` for a caller different from the precompile, granting access upon finding one.

 2. **Restricted Access and Validation**:
    - The function checks if the precompile is explicitly authorized to access bid data.